riaz1751/LMNH-ale-alw-plants-project/summary/README.md

 get_average_temp_df
 ```

-Calculates the average temperature of plants grouped by plant_id and hour
+Calculates the average temperature of plants grouped by plant_id and hour.

 ```python
 get_average_soil_moisture_df
 ```

-Calculates the average soil moisture of plants grouped by plant_id and hour
+Calculates the average soil moisture of plants grouped by plant_id and hour.

 ### Table retrievers